-Moreover, the centralisation of legal aid and founding of the BBU GmbH significantly restricts the potential role for and funding of civil society organisations.
-At the beginning of 2021, only 10% of the staff of Diakonie Flüchtlingsdienst were still employed as a result of the contract cancellation in 2020.
+The centralisation of legal aid and founding of the BBU GmbH significantly restricts the potential role for and funding of civil society organisations.
+Since the beginning of 2021, only 10% of the staff of Diakonie Flüchtlingsdienst were still employed as a result of the contract cancellation in 2020.
 Funding remains a difficult topic for non-governmental counselling organisations.
-As of 2022, there are still several NGOs such as Diakonie Flüchtlingsdienst, Caritas (active in Lower Austria, Vienna, Vorarlberg), Integrationshaus Wien, Deserteurs- und Flüchtlingsberatung, Queer Base, ZEBRA (Graz), Fluchtpunkt Tirol offering legal counselling to asylum seekers.
+As of December 2023, there are still several NGOs such as Diakonie Flüchtlingsdienst, Caritas (active in Lower Austria, Vienna, Vorarlberg), Integrationshaus Wien, Deserteurs- und Flüchtlingsberatung, Queer Base, ZEBRA (Graz), Fluchtpunkt Tirol and tralalobe (Vienna) offering legal counselling to asylum seekers.